sudaksh14/sudaksh14/README.md

 - 👋 Hi, I’m Sudaksh Kalra
-- 👀 I’m interested in optimizing Neural Networks especially Transformers for reduced computation and energy demands, as the need for Inference for these models is rapidly increasing.
+- 👀 I’m interested in optimizing Neural Networks especially Transformers?LLMs for reduced computation and energy demands, as the need for Inference for these models is rapidly increasing.
 - 🌱 I’m currently learning about efficient computation and hardware-aware NN inference
 - 💞️ I’m looking to collaborate on projects aligned with my expertise to enhance my learning further
 - 📫 reach me on linked in: linkedin.com/in/sudaksh-kalra-140496